nicholasadamou/stockmine/README.md

 ---

+## 🤔 What is '_Stockbird_'?

+This project was created for the HackUIowa event, where

 The code is written in Python and is meant to run on a [Google Compute Engine](https://cloud.google.com/compute/) instance.
-It uses the [Twitter Streaming APIs](https://dev.twitter.com/streaming/overview) to get notified whenever Trump tweets.
+It uses the [Twitter Streaming APIs](https://dev.twitter.com/streaming/overview) to get notified whenever someone tweets.
 The entity detection and sentiment analysis is done using Google's
 [Cloud Natural Language API](https://cloud.google.com/natural-language/) and the [Wikidata Query Service](https://query.wikidata.org/) provides the company data.